Before we address the question, let us first define what a voltage stabilizer is.

 We knew the necessity of the voltage stabilizer in the days of CRT TVs, and we bought the stabilizer along with the TV.

-However, the question here is whether a voltage stabilizer is required for use with current LED or other types of smart TVs or not.
+However, with the introduction of modern smart LED TVs, the question here is whether a voltage stabilizer is required for use with current LED or other types of smart TVs or not.

-Modern televisions are one of the largely used electronic gadgets that range in price from less expensive regular LED TVs to more feature-rich costly OLED TVs.
+As you know modern televisions are one of the largely being used electronic gadgets that range in price from less expensive regular LED TVs to more feature-rich expensive OLED TVs.

-If we try to address the issue, there is theoretically no need for a voltage regulator in conjunction with smart TV especially if you live in a region with little voltage fluctuations.
+If we try to address the question of does LED TVs need a stabilizer, there is theoretically no need for a voltage regulator in conjunction with smart TV especially if you live in a region with little voltage fluctuations.

-Because these TVs can operate in a wide voltage range varying from 100 to 280 V. However, there is no effective safeguard in recent TVs if the voltage is below or over its functioning range.
+Because these TVs can operate in a wide voltage range varying from 100 to 280 V. However, you should note that there is no effective safeguard in recent TVs if the voltage is below or over its functioning range.

 Even if the voltage fluctuation happens within its operating range rapidly, LED TVs cannot resist it, and it may even harm the power supply unit itself.